Tower Climb- Camp Chamberlain

-U.S. Air Force Senior Airman Elijah Boulanger, an Airmen with the 243rd Engineering Installation Squadron, climbs a tower in preparation to replace a tower lamp at Camp Chamberlain, Augusta, ME, Sep.
+U.S. Air Force Staff Sgt.
+Aaron Grugnale, an Airmen with the 243rd Engineering Installation Squadron, climbs a tower to replace a tower lamp at Camp Chamberlain, Augusta, ME, Sep.
 10, 2020.
 The tower stands at approximately 100 feet tall.
-(U.S. Air National Guard photo by Master Sgt.
+(U.S. Air National Guard photos by Master Sgt.
 Travis Hill).

 |Date Taken: